MedTechChain/.github/profile/README.md

 ### Blockchain and Privacy Framework

-- **Permissioned Blockchain**: Hyperledger Fabric enforces access control, ensuring only authenticated participants (e.g., hospitals, researchers) can interact with the data.
+- **Permissioned Blockchain**: Hyperledger Fabric enforces access control, ensuring only authenticated participants (e.g., hospitals and researchers) can interact with the data.
 - **Differential Privacy (ε-Differential Privacy)**: Smart contracts introduce controlled noise to queries, preventing the extraction and inference of sensitive details.
 - **Homomorphic Encryption**: Enables computations on encrypted data within smart contracts, adding an extra layer of privacy by ensuring raw data is never exposed, not even to network participants.